MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 **Default value:** `"default"`

 > [!IMPORTANT]
-> The `"focus"` and `"maximizedFocus"` modes are only available in [Windows Terminal Preview](https://aka.ms/terminal-preview/), version 1.5+.
+> The `"focus"` and `"maximizedFocus"` modes are only available in [Windows Terminal Preview](https://aka.ms/terminal-preview/).

 ### Launch position

 This sets the pixel position of the top left corner of the window upon first load.
 On a system with multiple displays, these coordinates are relative to the top left of the primary display.
 If an X or Y coordinate is not provided, the terminal will use the system default for that value.
-If `launchMode` is set to `"maximized"` (or `"maximizedFocus"`), the window will be maximized on the monitor specified by those coordinates.
+If `launchMode` is set to `"maximized"` or `"maximizedFocus"`, the window will be maximized on the monitor specified by those coordinates.

 **Property name:** `initialPosition`